mosen/profiledocs/source/payloads/perappvpn.rst

 The Per-App VPN payload supports all of the keys described in :ref:`payloadtype-com.apple.vpn.managed` plus the following additional keys

-.. todo:: Copy VPN payload keys into the per app vpn manifest.
+.. note:: Copy VPN payload keys into the per app vpn manifest.

 Summary
 -------